KarjamP/NDEYSS/README.md

 It takes one philosopher to expose the hard problem of consciousness, and another to solve it; the Philosopher of Projected Thoughts, through his keen insight, trial and error and constant observations and analysis, has discovered exactly what consciousness happens to be.

+The project also extends to providing technology relating to providing brain-computer interfacing between the human mind and the computer, in addition to copying the human mind and, eventually, allowing for the true means of mind uploading into a machine.

 ## Summary of Consciousness
 Consciousness is the emotion behind a shape that gradually changes according to inputs provided, a fact easily provable through the powers of empathy.